 Day 1, Sunday

-This morning, depart our London meeting point at approximately 9am, our first port of call will be the 17th century town of Hungerford.
+This morning, depart our London meeting point at approximately 9am, our first port of call will be the 17th Century town of Hungerford.
 This one street town boasts more antique shops than any other comparable sized town in the UK!
-There is a very interesting ‘mall’ (everything from old guns and swords to Victorian snuff boxes) plus a number of individual shops specializing in agricultural and garden statues.
+There is a very interesting ‘mall’ with everything from old guns and swords to Victorian snuff boxes.

 We’ll make our way to Bath, the city of Georgian splendor and Roman antiquity.
 Your guide will be on hand for a walking tour of the city’s highlights.
-We will spend some time in the American Museum to see the collection of early American quilts.
-This is the finest collection of American quilts located outside the United States.
+We will see the American Museum’s American Quilts Collection, the finest collection of American quilts outside the US.
 There are also several Navajo rugs, early arts and craft items and woodworks to admire.
-During our time in Bath, you will have some free time to explore as you wish, choose the Roman Baths and Pump rooms, the Jane Austen Centre or just wander the tea and antique shops, the choice is yours.

 ON Burford/Woodstock area, DBB